jenniferafelton/jenniferafelton.github.io/index.md

 ### Publications

 - [Reducing the Gender Gap in Computer Science Field](https://docs.google.com/document/d/1boJjuz_EXl5NysF5Fk5IctrHRzbRVXD45aqqCzaP4W8/edit?usp=sharing)<br>
 >This is the final paper for the anthropology elective I took.
-It covers how the gender gap in computer science could be lessened and >relates it to the anthropology field.
+By examining the factors that contribute to this gender gap, steps can be taken to minimize them and encourage more women to choose the computer science field.

 - [Project 2 Title](http://example.com/)
 - [Project 3 Title](http://example.com/)
 - [Project 4 Title](http://example.com/)